sagemath/trac_to_gh/Issue 4349.md

 # Issue 4349: jmol doesn't work on the command-line on OS X 10.5(.5)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4349

 Original creator: anakha